openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 and introduces Kuryr-K8s CNI Driver.
 Based on design decision, kuryr-kubernetes CNI Driver should get all information required to plug and bind Pod via kubernetes control plane and should not depend on Neutron.
-CNI plugin/driver is invoked in a blocking manner by kubelet (k8s node agent), therefore it is expected to return when either success or error state determined.
+CNI plugin/driver is invoked in a blocking manner by kubelet (Kubernetes node agent), therefore it is expected to return when either success or error state determined.

-Kuryr-K8s CNI Driver has 2 sources for Pod binding information: kubelet/node environment and K8s API.
+Kuryr-K8s CNI Driver has 2 sources for Pod binding information: kubelet/node environment and Kubernetes API.
 The Kuryr-K8s Controller Service and CNI share the contract that defines Pod annotation that Controller Server adds and CNI driver reads.
 The contract is `os_vif VIF <https://github.com/openstack/os-vif/blob/master/os_vif/objects/vif.py>`_